EpicRobot9/BlobeVM/README.md

 blobe-vm-manager port alpha          # Show the port for a specific VM blobe-vm-manager set-port alpha 20123# Set a fixed port and recreate the container

+# Quick URL helpers
+blobe-vm-manager url alpha           # Print URL for the VM blobe-vm-manager open alpha          # Attempt to open URL in a browser blobe-vm-manager dashboard-url       # Print dashboard URL blobe-vm-manager open-dashboard      # Attempt to open dashboard in a browser

 # Create a VM named "alpha"
 blobe-vm-manager create alpha